FedericoDM/NLP-Police-Complaints/README.md

 - Matt Jackson
 - Federico Dominguez Molina

 The aim of the project is to apply a Natural Language Processing Task (NLP) to gain insights on the Police Complaints available at [COPA's Case Portal](https://www.chicagocopa.org/data-cases/case-portal/).
-There project consists of three main parts:
+The project consists of three main parts:

 ### 1. Scraping the data